 Union Pacific Partially shot in Omaha (diner, grocery store, neighborhood, construction site, bakery, office).
 The agriculture, horse, and convertible girls were shot in nearby Iowa.
 Beautifully produced spots.

 Garmin Asus G60.
-Partially shot in Alliance, Nebraska at Carhenge.
+Partially shot at Carhenge in Alliance, Nebraska.
 Here’s a case where filmmaking meets tourism.

 Prilosec OTC.
 More than four national spots have been shot here over the past few years.
 Shot in Lincoln, Springfield, Omaha, and Elkhorn.
 Visiting Producers collaborated with local crew.